lea-yamashiro/policy-analysis-registry/reports/02-emma-universal-basic-income.md

 ##### Follow up
-Asks supportes and opponents about these spefic costs and benefits
+Asks supporters and opponents about these specific costs and benefits